-Before continuing to the next floor I sat through a short film and was reminded of the many companies (and entire industries) that got their start in Seattle beginning with the granddaddy of them all, the Boeing Airplane Company.
+Before continuing to the next floor I watched a short film and was reminded of the many companies that got their start in Seattle beginning with the granddaddy of them all, the Boeing Airplane Company.
 Did you know that a Boeing 737 takes off or lands somewhere every two seconds?
-And Starbucks opened its first store in 1971 at the Pike Place market and changed America forever by making strong, delicious (and overpriced) coffee drinks available on every corner.
-And how about Microsoft, started by local brainy teenagers (now billionaires) Bill Gates and Paul Allen.
-And lets not forget that other billionaire maker, Amazon.
-And that’s just to name a few.
+Starbucks opened its first store in 1971 at the Pike Place market and changed America forever by making strong, delicious (overpriced) coffee available on every corner.
+And how about Microsoft, started by two local brainy teenagers Bill Gates and Paul Allen, that other billionaire maker, Amazon, just to name a few.

-Of course there’s too much in the museum to cover in a single post, just as there’s too much to cover in a single museum visit.
-Especially if you read everything, which most people do not, including me.
-So I will just mention a few things of interest, starting with the landing at Alki.
+Of course there’s too much in the museum to cover in a single post, so I’ll just mention a few things of interest, starting with the landing at Alki.

 Denny Party arrives at Alki